microsoft/windows-dev-box-setup-scripts/README.md

 ## Working with Chocolatey in an organization?
 As an organization, you may not be keen to reach out to the internet.
 That's fine as with just a few modifications you can still take advantage of these scripts.
 Visit the [organizational use page](ORGANIZATION.md) to learn how.

+## Working in education?
+In a classroom setting it's a great idea to give your students a recipe script so they can all get setup quickly and reliably.
+You can modify your recipe script to include downloading course materials and sample projects.
+To do this, start by forking this project and follow the instructions [here](#you-may-want-to-customize-the-scripts).

 ## Don't have administrative access?
 Are you in an environment where you don't have any administrative access on your machine?
 No problem, you can still take advantage of Chocolatey and manage "portable" software.
 You can also use a VM where you may have administrative access (see next section).